PR0M3TH3AN/Archivox/README.md

 ## User Instructions: Formatting and Placing Markdown

-To make DocForge truly user-friendly, include these instructions in the starter repo's `README.md` (which can render as a self-hosted "Getting Started" page).
+To make Archivox truly user-friendly, include these instructions in the starter repo's `README.md` (which can render as a self-hosted "Getting Started" page).
 Emphasize simplicity: "Just write Markdown—no code required."

 ### Placing Files and Folders
 - **Create Sections**: Use folders for top-level sections (e.g., `content/guides/`).
 Subfolders nest subsections (e.g., `content/guides/basics/`).